Akil Baddoo Player Props: Tigers vs. Mariners

 Akil Baddoo At The Plate

-- Baddoo has seven doubles, three home runs and 24 walks while batting .225.
+- Baddoo is batting .227 with seven doubles, four home runs and 25 walks.

-- In 5.9% of his games this year, he has hit a home run, and 1.7% of his trips to the plate.
+- In four games this season, he has hit a long ball (7.7%, and 2.2% of his trips to the plate).

-- He has scored a run in 17 of 51 games so far this season.
+- He has scored a run in 18 of 52 games so far this year.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.